flannequal/internal_eldenRL/README.md

   D -. version gate .-> V
   D -. safety .-> AC
 ```
+## Memory Address Architecture

+To ensure stability across game restarts, this project does **not** use hardcoded memory addresses.
+Instead, it uses a multi-level pointer system common in game hacking, originating from tools like Cheat Engine.
+The process is defined in `config/addresses.yaml` and works as follows:

+1.  **Find the Game's Base Address:** The program first finds the memory address where `eldenring.exe` is loaded.
+This address changes every time the game starts (due to ASLR).

+2.  **Locate the Static Pointer:** The `bases_static` section of the config contains a list of **Relative Virtual Addresses (RVAs)**.
+An RVA is a fixed offset from the game's base address.
+    *   The program calculates: `Static Pointer Address = Game Base Address + RVA`
+    *   This address points to a **global pointer**, which acts as a stable "signpost" to a dynamic game structure.

+3.  **Dereference to Find the True Base Address:** The program then reads the 8-byte value *at* the `Static Pointer Address`.
+This value is the **true, dynamic base address** of a core game structure (e.g., `WorldChrMan`).
+This address is dynamic and can change.

+4.  **Follow the Offset Chain:** The `addresses` section of the config defines chains of offsets for specific values (like `PlayerHP`).
+Starting from the **true base address** found in Step 3, the program follows this chain:
+    *   It reads the pointer at `(address + offset1)`.
+    *   Then it reads the pointer at `(new_address + offset2)`.
+    *   ...and so on, until the final offset is added to find the memory location of the desired value (e.g., the integer for the player's current health).

+This multi-step process allows the program to reliably find game data even though the memory layout changes on each launch.

 ## Observation and rewards
 - Observation (default):
   - `img`: `(MODEL_HEIGHT, MODEL_WIDTH, 3)` uint8
   - `prev_actions`: `(10, NUMBER_DISCRETE_ACTIONS, 1)` uint8
   - `state`: `(7,)` float32 = `[player_hp, player_stamina, boss_hp, time_alive_s, arena_phase, dist_to_boss, time_since_boss_dmg]`